 It Improves Your Sprints and Jumps

 The seated calf raise will lengthen the soleus, which improves your ability to sprint, run, jump and change directions during any sport or athletic activity.
-Running also helps when build your butt, a great addition to your routine besides squats if you want to work your butt.
+Running also helps when building your butt, as wel as being an effective cardio for muscle building, which makes it a great addition to your routine besides squats if you want to work your butt.

 It Prevents Injuries

 The seated calf raise helps the soleus muscle posteriorly translate the tibia, which may also help reduce the risk of an ACL tear, especially in athletes with a dorsiflexion restriction.
 (Ref 2)